syncfusion-content/asp.net-core-docs/aspnet-core/Tab/Getting-Started.md

 # Getting Started

-This section explains briefly about how to create a Tab Control in your application with ASP.NET Core.
+This section briefly explains how to create a tab control in your application with ASP.NET Core.

-## Create your first Tab Control in ASP.NET Core
+## Create your first tab control in ASP.NET Core

-The ASP.NET CoreTab control is an interface that displays the content in multiple sections.
-A TabPanel consists of HeaderText as well as a ContentTemplate.
-Tab is useful for a dashboard that is having limited space.
-The following section guides you to customize the Tab for displaying Hotel menu items, its rate details and the ingredients on demand.
+The ASP.NET Core tab control is an interface that displays the content in multiple sections.
+A tab panel consists of HeaderText as well as a ContentTemplate.
+It is useful for a dashboard that is having limited space.
+The following section guides you to customize the tab for displaying Hotel menu items, its rate details, and the ingredients on demand.

 ![](Getting-Started_images/Getting-Started_img1.png)

 Tab control with Hotel Menu items
 {:.caption}

-### Create Tab Control
+### Create tab control

-The ASP.NET CoreTab widget basically builds a dynamic, interactive, menu-driven interface from your content.
-The content can be text, graphics or HTML.
-You can create the Tab headers using Text and Content template property
+The ASP.NET Core tab widget basically builds a dynamic, interactive, and menu-driven interface from your content.
+The content can be a text, graphics, or HTML.
+You can create the tab headers using the Text and Content template property.

-The following steps are used to create Tab control.
+The following steps are used to create a tab control.

-1. You can create a Core Project and add necessary assembly and script with the help of the given [Dotnet Core-Getting Started](https://help.syncfusion.com/aspnet-core/getting-started) Documentation.
+1. Create a core project, and add necessary assembly and script with the help of the given [Dotnet Core-Getting Started](https://help.syncfusion.com/aspnet-core/getting-started) documentation.
-2. Add the mentioned code to the corresponding view page for Tab rendering.
+2. Add the mentioned code to the corresponding view page for tab rendering.

 {% highlight CSHTML %}